 I hope you enjoy these as much as I do!

 The interesting mix of typography shown here fascinates me.
-These ads were published in 1877, on the heels of the Industrial Revolution which brought notable changes to printing and typography in the 19th century.
+These vintage ads were published in 1877, on the heels of the Industrial Revolution which brought notable changes to printing and typography in the 19th century.
 The mass production of consumer goods demanded a new kind of print communication to assist in selling products to people of the growing cities.
 This new form of print media exploded and advertisements were published in magazines, newspapers, and trade journals.
 The growth of advertising demanded type styles that were bold and distinctive enough to capture the reader’s attention.
 By the end of the 19th century, typography had expanded to include a variety of slab serif or workhorse fonts as well as overly ornate display fonts influenced by the Victorian era.
-The experimentation in the combination of these fonts can be seen in these ads.
+The experimentation in the combination of these fonts can be seen in these vintage ads.
 Enjoy!

 For more inspiration on the subject of printed ephemera, check out these websites: